alach888/PythonProjectForDataScience/README.md

 # PythonProjectForDataScience
-Final project for the Python Project for Data Science course
+Final project for the Python Project for Data Science course from Coursera